Hi! We're an events company creating immersive, theatrical experiences in exciting environments.

 Don't worry, one of the founders struggles to pronounce it too, even though he came up with it.

-Nanna works with interactive & physical theatre across Europe, in promenades and one-on-one performances for companies such as Secret Cinema, Look Left Look Right, Nutkhut, RedIsGo (Microsoft / Salesforce), Moon Fool & Stella Polaris, and as a voiceover artist she has worked with Disney, Sumer Game and American Airlines.
+As an actress she works with interactive & physical theatre across Europe.
+She has performed in promenades and one-on-one performances for companies such as Secret Cinema, Look Left Look Right, Nutkhut, RedIsGo (Microsoft / Salesforce), Moon Fool & Stella Polaris, and as a voiceover artist she has worked with Disney, Sumer Game and American Airlines.

 More information about his work can be found at owenhindley.co.uk